Justintime50/Techie-Tinkers/laravel/intro.md

 The above says - if someone goes to the route `/blog` (eg: mysite.com/blog) then find the `/blog` page in the `views` folder and return that page.

 ### Models

 Models define a database and what's accessible from that database.
 We'll cover this more later.

 ### Controllers

 Controllers tell Laravel what to do, they are they blueprints for your commands.
 They can simply return a page or they can be used to create, edit, or delete records.
 We'll explore this more later.

-Sweet!
-So now you know where the pages are, where the assets are, and how to link a page in laravel if needed.
-That's laravel at its most basic level.

 ## Layouts